robmartinez23/Mexican-Cookbook/README.md

 # Mexican-Cookbook
-Bootcamp at WBS Coding School, I created a website.
+As part of my Bootcamp "Marketing Analytics" at WBS Coding School, I created a website.
 The distinct HTML and CSS files can be found right here.